TobiasSchulz4/PeParser/README.md

 ###### [![Dorkbox](https://badge.dorkbox.com/dorkbox.svg "Dorkbox")](https://git.dorkbox.com/dorkbox/PeParser) [![Github](https://badge.dorkbox.com/github.svg "Github")](https://github.com/dorkbox/PeParser) [![Gitlab](https://badge.dorkbox.com/gitlab.svg "Gitlab")](https://gitlab.com/dorkbox/PeParser) [![Bitbucket](https://badge.dorkbox.com/bitbucket.svg "Bitbucket")](https://bitbucket.org/dorkbox/PeParser)

+> **Warning**
+> This is a warning:warning: **This is a modified version used for a bachelor thesis and contains changes not intended to be carried over into the original project!**

 Provides a light-weight way to parse and extract data from windows PE files, from Java.

 This library can access meta-data information and details from within the PE file, and specifically it was designed to access and copy out files from the .rsrc section.